 There’s no doubt that a vacation to Walt Disney World is pricey.
 If you’re hoping to save a couple of bucks, a great way of sticking to your budget is to choose one of the Disney World value resorts.
 In fact, with their stories-high icons towering over the grounds, freshly renovated interiors and nods to your favorite Disney characters, value hotels can feel like the most ‘Disney’ resorts of them all – with a wallet-friendly price tag to boot.

-So, how does the Disney All-Star Sports compare to other Disney World value resorts?
+So, how does Disney All-Star Sports Resort compare to other value hotels at Disney World?
 Who is it best for?
 Keep reading as we tackle everything you need to know about this Disney sports resort.
+(Updated September 7, 2022)

 Staying at Disney’s All-Star Sports Resort